 - Consistent pain even without the exertion of pressure

 - The infected will feel warmer than other areas

 - Thickened skin

 There are people whose nail beds are too small for their toenails.
 This results in an uncharacteristic growth of the toenail.
-The toenail dogs into the surrounding skin causing ingrown toenail.
+The toenail digs into the surrounding skin causing ingrown toenails.